liquid4teur/Vagrant/README.md

 >vagrant up

-If you need to destroy you VM, you can do it with the command:
+You can destroy your VM (it will delete all of the resources associated with the box in the environment, but it will leave the vagrantfile intact), you can do it with the command:

 >vagrant destroy